Breaking the Silence on Caste & Gender based Sexual Violence

 Our prevention efforts focus on empowering women and girls with knowledge and skills to resist violence and discrimination.
 We promote awareness on issues of Sexual violence, constitutional rights, gender-based violence, and leadership.
 These initiatives are driven through both community and individual-level engagement.

-What Comes Under Prevention • Awareness on sexual violence and constitutional rights
+• Awareness on sexual violence and constitutional rights

 • Education on gender-based violence and equality